 - Serious Decadence.
 Your typical zucchini bread (or Vegan Zucchini Bread) tastes like cinnamon or spice cake, with a flavor that leans cozy, not rich.
 But this chocolate zucchini bread?
 Rich!
 Chocolaty!
 Decadent!
 It tastes like a dessert for real, with lots of chocolate flavor.

-- Sneaky Nutrition.
+- Sneaky Healthy.
 Zucchini is bland on its own, which means you can’t taste it in this chocolate zucchini bread! it at all.
 Reap all the health benefits of this summer veggie—fiber, vitamin C and vitamin B6, folate—without making your bread taste like squash.

 - Moist, Tender Crumb.
 Zucchini and yogurt combine to create a super moist, tender chocolate zucchini bread.
 (Moist, never soggy and certainly not dry!)

-How to Make Chocolate Zucchini Bread
+How to Make Healthy Chocolate Zucchini Bread

 - Grated Zucchini.
 Smaller zucchini is best, as it has smaller seeds.
 If user larger later-season zucchini, remove the seeds first.